acts-project/acts/docs/fatras/fatras.md

 ## Use-cases

 The primary use-case for ACTS Fatras is early algorithm validation.
-It is fast enough to simulate thousands of small to medium events (about 100 tracks) on consumer hardware in a few seconds which provides a quick turnaround time for development.
+It is fast enough to simulate thousands of small to medium events (about 100 tracks) on consumer hardware in a few seconds.
+This provides a quick turnaround time for development.

 Fatras does not replace a full detector simulation like Geant4 as only a few interactions are implemented and the geometry is highly simplified.